 Watching them, the coffeepot heavy in my hand, I leaned against the edge of the sink.
 The wind grazed the edges of the building, humming.
 I chewed my lip.

-Then, reaching for a styrofoam cup, I poured in a stream of the black liquid, dumped in a spoonful of sugar, and went out.
+Then, reaching for a styrofoam cup, I poured in a stream of the black liquid, dumped in a spoonful of sugar, and went out.“A silence wound its way through the pines, slipping on the hidden, frozen creeks, drifting quickly on the wind.
+The hunters brought it in on their boots, brushed it from their hats, felt the remnants of it on their lips and fingers.”

 The store had once been a stable and was long and narrow, made from blocks of limestone probably hauled in from the quarries that had been just down the road.
 Standing under the low wooden roof of the porch, I leaned back against the wall, sipping the coffee and looking out over the mountains.
 Below me, the empty trail unfurled along the edge of a steep drop, past the fallen smelter and vacant campground, on its long, forbidding march from Maine to Georgia.
 Up the hill, the windows in the two-story brick hostel were all dark, giving the place a grim, haunted look; the manager, I knew, had left that morning to visit his mother in town, and there hadn’t been a guest in weeks.
 The summer cabins up the road were similarly empty, surrounded by walls of stacked, frozen cordwood.
 Viewed from above, their roofs, like the store’s and hostel’s, would have looked like lost islands in a river of trees.